Nivola/nivola/README.md

 Regione Piemonte - 2020-2022

 ## License
-The license is EUPL-1.2.
+The license used to distribute software is EUPL-1.2.
-See the *LICENSE.txt file contained in each specific project for details.
+See also the *LICENSE.txt file contained in this repository and in each specific project for details.

 ## Community site (Optional)
 At https://www.nivolapiemonte.it/ could find all the informations about the project.